Bachelor of Property and Real Estate

 Course structure

-To complete the Bachelor of Property and Real Estate, students must attain a total of 24 credit points plus the compulsory 0-credit point module, DAI001 Academic Integrity Module.
+To complete the Bachelor of Property and Real Estate, students must attain a total of 24 credit points plus the compulsory 0-credit point module, DAI001 Academic Integrity and Respect at Deakin.
 Most units (think of units as 'subjects') are equal to 1 credit point.
 Most students choose to study 4 units per trimester, and usually undertake 2 trimesters each year.

 To complete the course you must include:-